Besides being stunningly gorgeous, the Rainforest Canoe Adventure and Nature Trail is great fun for the whole family!

 Q:Do I need previous canoe experience?
 Is it safe?

 This tour is a great entry-level canoe tour and perfect for first-timers or those with experience.
 The canoes are 37-foot vessels that can seat up to 20 guests at at time and are incredibly stable in the water.

 No special equipment is necessary for you to bring.
 Dress warmly and in layers as the temperature can fluctuate throughout the day.
 Sturdy walking shoes are recommended for the nature trail and for your comfort.
 Life jackets will provided for the canoe portion of the trip.

 Q:What if it rains?
 Do the trips get canceled?

 Ketchikan is in the heart of a temperate rainforest, and we would never do anything if we stopped for the rain.
 Please do not let the possibility of rain deter you from booking.
 Southeast Alaska is at its most beautiful on misty rainy days.

 Q:Is there a weight limit for the canoes?

 Over the years we have seen all shapes and sizes!
 We do not have a set weight limit, but please keep in mind that guests will need to be able to get in and out of the canoe on their own accord as well as be comfortable seated in a canoe for a total of 2 hours.

-It's very rare that a ship is delayed into port, but in those cases, we will try our best to work with you to reschedule the tour to a later time.
-If that is not a possibility or your ship doesn't make it into port, we will of course refund the full cost of the tour.
+We will try our best to work with you to reschedule the tour to a later time.
+If that is not a possibility or your ship doesn't make it into port, then you will receive a refund.